HRagunathan-03/bunny-haven/README.md

 - Testing the Adopt page showed that the cards in the "Meet the bunnies" page are not centered on smaller screen.
 This issue is yet to be fixed.

 - Checked "Get in touch" form to ensure that HTML validation is working.

+- Checked that the deployed site is working as intended.

 ### Automated Testing